 When a fire occurs, there is a significant risk for smoke inhalation.
 Smoke inhalation is a major concern for all victims as even limited exposure has caused respiratory problems as well as Carbon Monoxide poisoning or cyanide poisoning.
 Carbon Monoxide poisoning is the most common result of smoke inhalation.
 It causes injury to the upper airway and impacts many bodily functions.
 Smoke inhalation also affects many individuals in apartment buildings as the smoke from fires consume the oxygen in a building, replacing it with other gases.

 Contact a Trusted West Virginia Attorney

-If you or your loved one has been injured in an accident, contact the burn injury lawyers at Colombo Law today.
+If you or your loved one has been burned in an accident, contact the burn injury lawyers at Colombo Law today.
 Our attorneys understand that the effects of a burn injury are often devastating because of hospitalization, a debilitating condition, or the added financial strain due to the loss of employment.
 While no amount of money can undo the pain you or your loved one experienced, the goal of every attorney at Colombo Law is to get you the most compensation for your injury.